gbagolin/tesi_Giovanni_Bagolin/code/xpomcp/README.md

 ------
 Implementation of the XPOMCP methodology for the velocity regulation problem.
 The code is written in python and requires python3 and virtualenv to be used.
-It was tested on Ubuntu 18.04.
+It was tested on Ubuntu 18.04 and Windows 10.

 To run the code, create a virtual environment in the folder that contains this README.md using the commands:
 ```